 If you get through the day and your first moment of pause is in the evening that's okay!
 (If you were my client we would definitely dig into this and start to work to create more spaciousness :) ) You may fall asleep if you mediate in the evening/after the kids are in bed, but it's better than not doing it, and the next day you can try again at a new time that's more conducive to wakefulness.

 A note on falling asleep in meditation: When my children were babies I fell asleep every time I meditated, whether it was after a strong cup of coffee or after a decent night's sleep!
-When I reported this to my mediation teacher, she simply said, "It's temporary, it just means that your nervous system needs sleep more right now than mediation."
-I was relieved by this and when I gave myself permission to "let whatever happens happen," during my mediation time, I started being able to stay awake again slowly with time.
+When I reported this to my meditation teacher, she simply said, "It's temporary, it just means that your nervous system needs sleep more right now than meditation."
+I was relieved by this and when I gave myself permission to "let whatever happens happen," during meditation time, I started being able to stay awake again slowly with time.

 3. Build a habit.
 Commit to 30 days.
 Stick with it.
 Trust that it's going to give you results that you need and want.
 If you stop, get right back up on that horse (errrr...chair/cushion), start over again.

 Speaking of chairs and cushions, meditate where ever you like!
 Some days it might even be in your car, waiting for your kids to get out of school, or taking a moment of pause between errands.
-For your regular mediation spot choose somewhere quiet, with a door that closes, and that is comfortable.
+For your regular meditation spot choose somewhere quiet, with a door that closes, and that is comfortable.
 I sit in an armchair in my bedroom.
 You don't need to make this any more difficult than it is.
 Triumphing over the "busyness" of life to sit still everyday is a hurdle enough in itself.
 Find a comfortable spot, cross your legs, or plant your feet on the floor, keep your spine straight and sit.
-(On that note, I do recommend sitting NOT lying down, unless you need to for a medical reason).
+(On that note, I do recommend sitting rather than lying down, though I've heard of some people who can do it).

 4. Make it a part of your routine.
 Find a time everyday (or most days) that you can sit at the same time.